JiaxuLou/JiaxuLou.github.io/_pages/about.md

 #### “Take What You Need” Sticker Series
 I design and distribute stickers featuring images from animated movies as backgrounds, paired with inspiring or healing quotes from the films.
 Students can take these stickers to use as bookmarks or place them in notebooks.
 The series is called “Take What You Need” because participants are invited to pick the quote or message that resonates with them most, allowing them to receive personal encouragement and motivation whenever they need it.
 ![](/images/about_3.jpg)<br>
-*The stickers shared to classmates*
+*The stickers shared with classmates*

 #### Documentary Production
 Partnering with the school photography club, we film documentaries capturing how students relate animation to their own struggles, making psychological ideas visible and relatable.